-This adds some thermal load attributes to the Attributes to the Attributes to the Attributes as shown:
+This adds some thermal load attributes to the Attributes treeview as shown:

-• These attributes are to be renamed.
-Right-click on each in turn and rename the label VarTermica to be Thermal.
+If required, right-click on each in turn and rename the label VarTermica to be Thermal.

 Assigning thermal loading

 - In the Groups Treeview, click the right-hand mouse button on the group name Span Girder A and select the Select Members option from the menu.
 If you already have some features selected click Yes to deselect them first. - From the Attributes Treeview, drag and drop the load attribute Thermal\Span Girder A onto the selected Lines.
 Make sure that the analysis option is set to Analysis 1 and the loadcase option is set Loadcase 1 to assign the properties into the first analysis. - Repeat these operations to make the following assignments: